NXP/isochron/docs/isochron-rcv.8.md

 `-2`, `--l2`

 :   this option specifies that the plain Ethernet transport should be
     used for the test packets.
-Optional, defaults to true.
-Cannot be used together with `--l4`.
+Optional, defaults to true unless the sender overrides this via the management socket.

 `-4`, `--l4`

 :   this option specifies that the UDP transport should be used for test
     packets.
-Optional, defaults to false.
-Cannot be used together with `--l2`.
+Optional, defaults to false unless the sender overrides this via the management socket.

 `-U`, `--unix-domain-socket` <`PATH`>